The Official PACIFIC RIM Trailer has arrived!

 Playboy.com: What was the most bizarre scene to film in FGB?

-Hunnam: I think having to wrestle that pig, it was a harrowing experience.
+Hunnam: I think having to wrestle that pig; it was a harrowing experience.
 They are very aggressive, strong, loud creatures.
-I mean you can’t even believe the noise and ferociousness of this little beast.
+You can’t even believe the noise and ferociousness of this little beast.
 He was so placid before I picked him up, and the second I did he pissed all over me.
 Screaming and crying and wriggling and tried to bite me!
-I was like wow; could we not get a prosthetic pig?
+I was like, wow; could we not get a prosthetic pig?
 But then he got used to me and was a little better to work with.

 Hunnam: It has felt to me like a fresh, really new dynamic within the club.
-Now that I’m President, it went from overnight, the old school dictatorship – to the new, cool democracy.
+Now that I’m president, it went from, overnight, the old-school dictatorship to the new, cool democracy.
 The young and up-and-coming guys in the club like me and Chibs and Tig and those guys are really starting to run the show a little bit more.
-Of course Clay (Ron Pearlman) still has a dangerous presence hanging over the guys, and you never know what to expect from that guy but it really feels..and Pearlman actually just walked into this room – it’s always going to be a little bit contentious between them.
+Of course Clay (Ron Perlman) still has a dangerous presence hanging over the guys, and you never know what to expect from that guy, but it really feels…and Perlman actually just walked into this room — it’s always going to be a little bit contentious between them.

-Playboy.com: Sons’ creator Kurt Sutter is known to be very transparent in his opinion of the media, the industry and entertainment as a whole.
-What is it like working with him and how does it affects his role on the show compared to working on other projects?
+Playboy.com: Sons creator Kurt Sutter is known to be very transparent in his opinion of the media, the industry and entertainment as a whole.
+What is it like working with him and how does it affect his role on the show compared to working on other projects?

-Hunnam: Of course I have a great relationship with Kurt and interact with him often.
+Hunnam: I have a great relationship with Kurt and interact with him often.
 But in terms of the day-to-day making of the show, he’s not that involved with my part of it.
-He writes every episode, and he edits every episode; but he only directs the finale.
+He writes every episode and he edits every episode, but he only directs the finale.
 When’s he not directing he doesn’t come to set.

-After a while, in the period when Tom Cruise was out talking about his stuff, you get the sense – that when you’re walking into a Tom Cruise movie, you do that with baggage.
-I like the Daniel Day Lewis route, where you go in and you show up every three years, and you never hear anything otherwise.
-Though, there’s absolutely part of an actor’s life where he’s required to go out and publicize his movie.
-But still that’s not me talking about myself, that’s me talking about my movie.
+After a while, in the period when Tom Cruise was out talking about his stuff, you get the sense — when you’re walking into a Tom Cruise movie, you do that with baggage.
+I like the Daniel Day-Lewis route, where you go in and you show up every three years, and you never hear anything otherwise.
+Though there’s absolutely part of an actor’s life where he’s required to go out and publicize his movie.
+But still, that’s not me talking about myself, that’s me talking about my movie.

 Charlie Talks Love and Psychic Bonds in ‘Pacific Rim’ with Screen Rant